 Milk frothers come in different shapes, sizes, and types to help users prepare their favorite drinks at home.
 Some even have various functions that make it a perfect investment in every home.

-After using these machines, it is important that they are properly cleaned so these frothers can last for a long time, and consistently make excellent froth for your favorite beverages.
+After using these machines, it is important to clean them properly so they last for a long time, and consistently make excellent froth for your coffee or hot chocolate.

-However, when cleaning your milk frother, it is important that it is carefully cleaned based on the instructions included with the machine, and the type of frother it is classified.
-If done incorrectly, it may affect the performance of the frother.
+Furthermore, it is important that you carefully clean them based on the instructions included with the machine.
+This ensures you follow directions based on the type of frother you own.
+If cleaning is done incorrectly, it may affect the performance and the durability.

-To prevent this from happening, here are some tips and things to remember when cleaning milk frothers based on their type.
+Below are some general tips and things to remember when cleaning milk frothers based on their type.

 If you’re curious about what milk frothers we recommend, be sure to view our list of the best options on the market at https://www.frothstar.com/best-milk-frother.

-- Make sure the frother and its parts are cool before starting to clean each part.
-After it is cooled, clean it with warm running water.
+- Make sure the frother and its parts are cool before safely removing the removable parts to clean separately.
+After cooled, clean with warm running water.

-- To clean the milk that formed in certain areas, its best to use a smooth moist cloth which has a non-abrasive detergent on it.
+- To clean the milk that formed in certain areas, its best to use a smooth, moist cloth with non-abrasive detergent on it.
 Scrub the affected area gently.

-- Make sure to detach the whisk and the frothing disk and clean it with soap and water.
+- Detach the whisk and frothing disk.
+Clean with soap and water.